 - Truly representative of our community, ensuring that our community see themselves reflected in what is shown and delivered across our programmes

 We will support artists by:

 - Respecting artists that work with the community and artists who work with professional dancers as equally important to the artform

-- Ensuring historically marginalised artists including artists who are Black or of colour, disabled, and LGBTQI+ have equal opportunities to challenge their practice and realise their own ambitions for their work
+- Ensuring historically marginalised artists including artists who are of the Global Majority, disabled, and LGBTQI+ have equal opportunities to challenge their practice and realise their own ambitions for their work

 - Creating an international artist residency programme where global perspectives can be exchanged and shared with our community